teamlumos/terraform-provider-lumos/docs/data-sources/access_policy.md

 ### Read-Only

-- `access_condition` (String) The condition determining which identities qualify for this policy.
+- `access_condition` (String) The Lumos Condition object determining which identities qualify for this policy.
+For more information, see the [Lumos Conditions documentation](https://support.lumos.com/articles/8646284496-building-conditions-in-lumos).
 Parsed as JSON.
 - `apps` (Attributes List) The list of apps and permissions granted by this access policy. (see [below for nested schema](#nestedatt--apps))
 - `business_justification` (String) Explanation for why this policy exists.
 - `is_everyone_condition` (Boolean)